amcheste/amcheste/README.md

 ## The current questions

-**On organizational theory.** How does the unit of product work change when teams include autonomous agents, and what is the right organizational architecture for variable-elasticity teams?
+**On organizational theory.** How does the unit of work change when teams include autonomous agents, and what is the right organizational architecture for variable-elasticity teams?

 **On reinforcement learning.** Can offline reinforcement learning produce reliable market-making policies under realistic data constraints?